 If you’re struggling to save money, you’re not alone.
-A worrying report from ME Bank in 2018 found that 25% of households have less than $1,000 in cash savings and 17% don’t always pay their bills on time due to a lack of money.
+A worrying report from ME Bank in 2022 found that 1 in 5 or 22% of households have less than $1,000 in cash savings including 11% with less than $100.
+The report also mentioned that around 25% of single parents dipped into their emergency savings!
 Don’t listen to the boo-boys though – there are some legitimate reasons why you might be struggling to save.

 Here are 10 of the biggest reasons why saving money is so hard today.